What Happens When an Ontario Court Drops Criminal Charges?

 In Ontario, judges do not drop criminal charges.
 This is a common misconception.

-This authority reflects a core principle of Canadian criminal law: prosecutorial discretion.
+.
 The Crown acts as a gatekeeper, ensuring that only cases meeting strict legal standards move forward.

 How the Crown Decides Whether to Proceed or Withdraw Charges

-Every criminal case in Ontario is subject to Crown screening, a mandatory review process rooted in Supreme Court of Canada decisionsand reflected in Ontario prosecution policy.
-The Crown is legally required to assess each case before deciding whether to proceed.
+Every criminal case in Ontario is subject to Crown screening, a mandatory review process rooted in Supreme Court of Canada decisions and reflected in the

 This assessment is based on a two-part test: